Bobby Zarem: "I Love New York" campaign

 Zarem conceived the public relations for I Love New York campaign and helped in its development.
-On a Saturday in 1975, Zarem was walking home from Elaine's Restaurant on Second Avenue in Manhattan, and realized "you could have rolled a coin down the street and nobody would have stopped it.
+In 1975, Zarem was walking home from Elaine's on Second Avenue in Manhattan, and realized "you could have rolled a coin down the street and nobody would have stopped it.
 The city was dying.
 Something had to be done."
-Distraught by the decline of New York's reputation as a cultural hub and declining Broadway ticket sales.
-William Doyle hired Zarem and brought on the advertising agency Wells Rich Greene to implement his ideas for the television campaign starring Broadway stars, which ended up helping turn around tourism for the city.
-Governor Hugh Carey ultimately raised $16 million for the campaign and when it proved a success, New York mayor Ed Koch started claiming credit for the slogan, as did Wells Rich Greene.
-But Zarem insisted that, other than the iconic heart-shaped logo designed by Milton Glaser, he was responsible for the campaign.
+Distraught by the decline of New York's reputation as a cultural hub and declining Broadway ticket sales, William Doyle hired Zarem and brought on the advertising agency Wells Rich Greene to implement his ideas for the television campaign starring Broadway stars, which helped turn around tourism for the city.
+Governor Hugh Carey raised $16 million for the campaign, and when it proved a success, New York mayor Ed Koch started claiming credit for the slogan, as did Wells Rich Greene.
+However, He maintained that, other than the iconic heart-shaped logo designed by Milton Glaser, he was responsible for the campaign.

 Denise Rich controversy

-Before she met Zarem, Denise Rich had primarily been known as the wife of disgraced commodities trader Marc Rich, who had been accused of owing millions of dollars to the United States government and fled the country for Switzerland.
-Baby Jane Holzer introduced Denise Rich to Zarem in 1991, hoping that Zarem could help Rich crawl out from the shadow of her ex-husband and gain recognition as a songwriter.
-Zarem and Rich grew close and he helped her in her career which allowed her to become more known on the New York social scene.
+Before she met Zarem, Denise Rich had primarily been known as the wife of commodities trader Marc Rich, who had been accused of owing millions of dollars to the United States government and fled the country for Switzerland.
+Baby Jane Holzer introduced Denise Rich to Zarem in 1991, hoping that Zarem could help Rich gain recognition as a songwriter.
+Zarem and Rich grew close and he assisted her in her career, which allowed her to become more well known on the New York social scene.

-When Rich got involved in the Democratic Party and began donating hundreds of thousands of dollars, critics accused her of angling for a pardon for Marc.
-These critics believed Zarem was masterminding her campaign.
+When Rich became involved in the Democratic Party and began donating hundreds of thousands of dollars, critics accused her of angling for a pardon for Marc, and believed Zarem was masterminding her campaign.
 Zarem denied this accusation, citing his life-long support of the Democratic party and insisting that his only motive was to sway Rich to support causes he cared for.

 These charges peaked in January 2001, when President Bill Clinton issued a number of pardons on his last day in office, including one for Marc.
 Zarem dismissed claims that Denise had taken any direct action to bring about Marc's pardon.
 Days later, news broke that Denise had written a letter to Bill Clinton asking for clemency for Marc, contradicting what Zarem had been telling the press (and what Denise had told Zarem).
-Zarem claimed that it was he who exaggerated Denise's surprised reaction into a denial, but when Denise invoked the Fifth Amendment at a congressional hearing, many in the press portrayed Zarem as duped by Denise.
+Zarem claimed that it was he who exaggerated Denise's surprised reaction into a denial, but when Denise invoked the Fifth Amendment at a congressional hearing, many in the press portrayed Zarem as having been misled by Denise.